 What Can Animal Hair Do to My AC Filter?

 A family pet is part of millions of families.
-To be honest, our pets are usually considered a beloved member of the family and we want to have them around for many years-->
+In fact, pets are usually considered part of the family, and we want to have them around for many years-->

 How Does an AC Filter Work, and Why is It So Important?

-Air filters are one of the most important parts of any forced-air HVAC system.
-Your air filter captures airborne contaminants, such as dust, pollen and pet hair, keeping them from reaching other rooms or areas of the property.
-Various designs can be used effectively, including fiberglass, pleated and electrostatic.
-A filter’s effectiveness depends on its minimum efficiency reporting value (MERV), which is rated on a scale from 1 to 20, with higher ratings illustrating maximum efficiency.
+A filter is an important part of any forced-air HVAC system.
+It captures airborne particles, such as dust, pollen and pet hair, keeping them from reaching other rooms or areas of the property.
+There is lots of variety in the materials they use to accomplish this, including fiberglass, pleated and electrostatic.
+A filter’s effectiveness depends on its minimum efficiency reporting value (MERV), which could be anywhere from 1 to 20, with higher ratings corresponding to stronger filtration.

-An air filter’s key purpose is the protection of the evaporator coil, blower motor and other important parts from dirt and debris capable of damaging them.
-At sufficient efficiency, the air filter also improves indoor air quality by reducing particulates in the air, which could lead to allergies, asthma attacks and similar conditions.
+The primary purpose of an AC filter is to protect the evaporator coil, blower motor and other cooling system components from dirt and debris that could lead to problems.
+An efficient enough filter also improves indoor air quality by reducing particulates in the air, which can cause allergies, asthma attacks and similar conditions.

-How Does Pet Hair Affect Your HVAC System and Filter?
+How Does Pet Hair Affect the Air Filter of My HVAC System?

 When pets shed, their hair becomes airborne and can eventually get into the HVAC system through the return air ducts.
-When the filter is missing, pet hair collects inside the evaporator coil, blower motor, fan blades and other components, reducing their efficiency and life span.
-Hair can also become clogged with moisture found in the cooling system, creating a breeding ground for microbes like mold, which give off foul odors and lower indoor air quality.
+Without a filter installed, pet hair accumulates within the evaporator coil, blower motor, fan blades and other components, reducing their efficiency and life span.
+Hair can also mix with condensation formed during air conditioning, creating a breeding ground for microorganisms, which can produce foul odors and lower indoor air quality.

-But even if you have an air filter installed, pet hair isn’t harmless.
-When return airflow reaches the main HVAC system, the filter traps the hair and prevents it from landing on delicate cooling components.
-At the same time, this quickly clogs the filter up, limiting airflow and placing additional strain on the HVAC system.
-Without maintenance, higher energy bills and more repair visits could be likely.
+Even when the filter is already in place, pet hair isn’t harmless.
+When return airflow draws it toward the HVAC system, the filter captures the hair as it passes, keeping it from landing on vulnerable cooling components.
+That being said, eventually the filter will clog, putting extra strain on the HVAC system.
+Without intervention, high energy bills and frequent breakdowns may be right behind.

 What About Animal Dander?

-Pet dander, consisting of small skin flakes and saliva particles, commonly exacerbates respiratory problems in people with allergies or asthma.
+Pet dander, consisting of tiny skin flakes and saliva particles, is a common allergen that causes respiratory problems for those suffering from allergies or asthma.
 Filters with higher MERV ratings are more likely to effectively capture and remove dander, which is much smaller than pet hair.

 How to Care for Your AC System and Filter with Pets